No photos available

 Taxonomy

-Distribution Map for Sphedanus quadrimaculatus (Thorell, 1897)
+Distribution of Sphedanus quadrimaculatus (Thorell, 1897)

-Singapore, Malaysia (Peninsular Malaysia, Sabah, Sarawak), Brunei.
+Brunei, Malaysia (Peninsular Malaysia, Sabah, Sarawak), Singapore.

 Scroll